Coding Quests

 └── Camera3D

-That Player scene can then be instanced inside your World scene, your Arena scene, or anywhere else.
-Scenes are both the building blocks and the final product.
-Once you get this, you get Godot.
+That Player scene can then be instanced inside your World scene, your Arena scene, anywhere you want.
+Scenes are the building blocks and the final product at the same time.
+Once that clicks, you get Godot.

 GDScript Gets You Prototyping in Minutes

-GDScript looks like Python but it's purpose-built for games.
+GDScript looks like Python, but it was built specifically for games.
 No boilerplate, no header files, no semicolons to forget.
 Here's a complete movement script:

 extends CharacterBody3D